Students compete in 1st Annual Goddard Robotics Tournament

 It takes engineering, programming, and other tech skills to compete to win with the best robot.

-“Mr. and Mrs. Mann have really come together to create something cool, they’ve invited different schools to come here.
-We have different teachers and volunteers within the building that are parents so they’re getting to see this as well and it’s just a different environment than sports like it’s a sporting event just different so it’s awesome for our students,” said Challenger Intermediate 6th Grade Science Teacher, Karli Fisher.
+“Mr. and Mrs. Mann have really come together to create something cool.
+They’ve invited different schools to come here.
+We have different teachers and volunteers within the building that are parents, so they’re getting to see this as well, and it’s just a different environment than sports, like it’s a sporting event just different so it’s awesome for our students,” said Karli Fisher, Challenger Intermediate sixth grade science teacher.

 One competitor said he is happy to be a part of the competition to work with others and learn more about robots.